Terms and Conditions

 Returning Goods by Post

-If you wish to return your goods by post, follow the instructions outlined below:
+If you wish to return your goods by post, please follow the instructions below:

-Ensure your Goods are in a securely wrapped parcel and place a returns address label on the parcel.
+Ensure your Goods are in a securely wrapped parcel.

-The returns address is Karen Millen Fashions Limited, 13-16 Lakeside Industrial Estate, Stanton Harcourt, Witney, Oxfordshire, OX29 5TR.
+Address the parcel to: Karen Millen Fashions Limited, The Triangle, Stanton Harcourt Industrial Estate, Stanton Harcourt, Witney, Oxfordshire, OX29 5UT.

 Provided that you have notified us that you wish to cancel your entire order under The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 ("Consumer Contract Regulations"), and the return of your goods also meets the terms of Part 3 of our terms and conditions, we will refund all basic delivery cost (such cost equal to the least expensive delivery cost that we offer).
 If you are entitled to a refund of basic delivery costs, you must claim your refund of basic delivery costs by contacting us at firstname.lastname@example.org.
 Please allow five working days from the date we have received your delivery charges refund request for the refund to be processed.
 Please be aware that you will not be entitled to a refund of your delivery charges if you are only returning part of your order.